jwang104-UCSC/shoot/README.md

 # Shoot

+Shoot is a simple shoot-em-up written in Javascript, using the Phaser framework.

 I grabbed a copy of my school project so I can mess with it even after the class is over.

 I plan on replacing the assets as well eventually, since most of these are "borrowed" from other places.